Hello guys! It’s raining.

 Open yourself, be humble,

-and start copying other artists / designers and products around you.
+and start copying other artists/designers and products around you.

-Copy to learn Product Design Sketching
+Copy others to learn faster Product Design Sketching

 At school, copying your classmate was wrong.
+It was cheating!

-So a little voice in our head paralyzes us from drawing.
+a little voice in our head paralyzes us from drawing.

 If you want to become a great designer,